 One of the surest ways to look dedicated and capable in your interview?
 Taking thorough notes.
 Bring a notebook and several pens (in case one dies) to jot down important points of your conversation and the responses to your questions.

 Speaking of questions, make sure you have a list of questions ready for your interviewer before walking into the room.
 Bringing a written list of questions with you suggests you’ve taken the time to prepare for the interview and that you’re genuinely interested in the organization’s work and the role you’re interviewing for.
+Examples include:

 In certain roles, bringing part of your portfolio helps interviewers to envision your talents and abilities.
 Say you’re interviewing for a graphic design role and you’re asked a question about your graphic design style.
 Having a few examples of your work can help the interviewer visualize what you mean and take the pressure off your verbal answer.
 Plus, like having a printed resume, this foresight proves you’re willing to go above and beyond for a role.